MohamedYehia4030/DEPI-Final-Project/TEAM_TASKS.md

 ---

+## Timeline: 3.5 Weeks

+The project timeline is **3.5 weeks** (17.5 working days).
+Each person has 3 main work phases, with the final half week dedicated to integration and final polish.

 ## Weekly Sync Points

 - **Monday Morning**: Share what you'll work on this week
 - **Wednesday**: Quick check-in, share blockers
 - **Friday Afternoon**: Demo what you completed, discuss integration needs
+- **End of Week 3**: Final integration check
+- **Week 3.5**: Final bug fixes, testing, and deployment prep

 ---